 Ensuring that rubber seals perform as intended throughout their service life is always of critical importance.
-This course explans the material property and performance background and specific requirements necessary to achive effective seals.
+This course explains the material property and performance background and specific requirements necessary to achieve effective seals.

 Elastomeric seals can often be low cost components of the systems into which they are incorporated and therefore their importance can be overlooked.
 However, rubber seals are always key components in terms of ensuring the correct function of those systems throughout their service lifetime.
 The consequences of failure of any seal reach far beyond the cost of the seal itself, which is often insignificant by comparison.

 When a seal fails there can be a number of possible explanations - but the event itself can lead to substantial consequential damage claims and often loss of reputation for those supplying it.

 - Basic understanding of rubber materials and their key properties

 - Grounding in the principles of selection of rubber materials based on service requirements

 - Insight into how to design an appropriate specification for a rubber material intended for use as a seal

 - Understanding of the long term performance of seals

 - Understanding of how to avoid seal failure

 - Basic introduction to what elastomers are, their fundamental properties and how this affects their performance.